-Projects are large pieces of work that you undertake for one particular customer.
-So for example, if you're a publisher, then this would be the publishing of a new book by one author.
+Projects are pieces of work that you undertake for one particular customer.
+For example, if you're a publisher, a project could be the process of publishing of a new book with one of your author customers.

-Perhaps you want to keep track of the time you spend on a particular contract for a particular client, on a daily or weekly basis.
-To use the Time Tracking module in FreeAgent, you have to set up a project to record time for.
-The project in FreeAgent corresponds to your contract.
+Projects allow you to keep track of the time you spend on a particular contract for a particular customer, on a daily or weekly basis.

 Time is tracked against different tasks within the project.
-So in the above example, the publisher might have tasks like designing the layout of the book, or proofreading the manuscript.
+For example, if you’re a publisher you might have tasks like designing the layout of a book or proofreading a manuscript.

 Tasks can be set as billable or unbillable.
-Unbillable tasks would be those that you can't pass on to your clients, for example admin.
+Unbillable tasks would be those that you won't charge your customer for.

 You can also enter a set billing rate to use when you track the time you have spent on the project, which is then used to create invoices within the project.
-If you don’t enter a set billing rate, any unbillable hours will show with a cost of £zero.
+If you don’t enter a set billing rate, any unbillable hours will show with a cost of zero.

 You might also want to set a budget of hours that you're going to spend on the project.
 Don't worry if you go over your budget, FreeAgent won't stop you recording more time to the project.
 Leave this box as zero if there's no set budgeted time.

 Once you've tracked time against a project, you can then add that time to an invoice so that you never forget to charge your customers for your time.

 Track costs and profitability